Criminal Defense Law Firm Protecting the Legal Rights of People Charged with a White Collar Case

 For the crime of insurance fraud and auto insurance fraud in Los Angeles, the elements are:

-• (c) Intentionally cause car accident in order to submit a claim that was false or fraudulent; OR
+- (c) Intentionally cause a car accident in order to submit a claim that was false or fraudulent; OR

-• (d) Submit a claim that you knew to be false or fraudulent about a theft or damage to or destruction of a vehicle or vehicle part; OR
+- (d) Submit a claim that you knew to be false or fraudulent about theft or damage to or destruction of a vehicle or vehicle part; OR

 An insurance fraud case in Los Angeles County can occur in a number of different scenarios.
-It could arise from submitting false paperwork that your vehicle suffered a certain amount of damage and required that you spend a certain amount of money to fix.
+It could arise from submitting false paperwork that your vehicle suffered a certain amount of damage and required that you spend a certain amount of money to fix it.

-Or it could arise from claiming to insurance that a laptop was stolen from your vehicle, when in fact no such event occurred.
+It could also arise from claiming to insurance that a laptop was stolen from your vehicle when, in fact, no such event occurred.

-This is a felony offense that carries a maximum penalty of five years incarceration and up to $50,000 in fines, or twice the amount of the fraud, whichever amount is higher.
+This is a felony offense punishable by up to five years incarceration and up to $50,000 in fines, or twice the amount of the fraud, whichever is higher.

 There are some legal defenses to attack a case of insurance fraud by a Los Angeles white collar crime defense attorney.
 A lawyer might be able to show the documents were not fraudulent or you were not aware they were fraudulent.